aws-samples/config-resource-compliance-dashboard/README.md

 [AWS Config](https://aws.amazon.com/config/) is a fully managed service that provides you with resource inventory, configuration history, and inventory tracking for security and governance.
 By actively recording every configuration change across your AWS resources, Config enables continuous compliance auditing, in-depth security analysis, and precise resource change tracking to help you maintain visibility and control over your environment.

-The Amazon Web Services (AWS) Config Resource Compliance Dashboard (CRCD) shows the inventory of your AWS resources, along with their compliance status, across multiple AWS accounts and regions by leveraging your AWS Config data.
+The Amazon Web Services (AWS) Config Resource Compliance Dashboard (CRCD) shows the inventory of your AWS resources, along with their compliance status, across multiple AWS accounts and Regions by leveraging your AWS Config data.

 ![CRCD](images/compliance-10.png "AWS Config Dashboard, Compliance")
 ![CRCD](images/compliance-11.png "AWS Config Dashboard, Compliance")